peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- Support for the gfx1250 architecture.
+- Added support for the gfx1250 architecture.

 #### **rocSHMEM** (3.5.0)

 ##### Added

-- New APIs:
+- Added new APIs:
   - `rocshmem_align`
   - `rocshmem_calloc`
   - `rocshmem_buffer_unregister_all`
   - `rocshmem_buffer_register/unregister` for GDA backend
   - `rocshmem_reduce_on_stream`
   - `rocshmem_team_split_2D`
-- Tile-granular RMA operations for the IPC backend.
+- Added tile-granular RMA operations for the IPC backend.
-- Host-initiated RMA operations in the IPC backend for the non-MPI bootstrapping path.
+- Added host-initiated RMA operations in the IPC backend for the non-MPI bootstrapping path.
-- Team creation using non-contiguous parent teams in the IPC backend.
+- Added team creation using non-contiguous parent teams in the IPC backend.
-- Python bindings of memory-management APIs.
+- Added Python bindings for memory-management APIs.
-- Python bindings coverage for team APIs.
+- Added Python bindings coverage for team APIs.
-- Support for GPU initiated operations using the SDMA engines.
+- Added support for GPU-initiated operations using the SDMA engines.
-- ASAN build support.
+- Added ASAN build support.

 ##### Changed